Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-In Eq.~\eqref{eq_ite}, the potential $\psi$ is a summation over three separate interactions, two attractive (between c and $\alpha$, and between c and $\beta$) and one repulsive, between $\alpha$ and $\beta$, each described by a modification of Eq.~\eqref{eq_corr_2}, namely each is given by $\psi = z_i z_j \lambda\s{B} / \widetilde{x}$ with the two \textit{z}'s the valencies of the two ions involved in each of the three interactions, and $\widetilde{x}$ the distance between the ions.
+We now have two questions to answer, first what are the integration limits \textit{x}\textsubscript{min} and \textit{x}\textsubscript{max} in this calculation, and second what is $\psi$?
+The minimum distance is the sum of the two radii, of divalent cation and monovalent anion.
+Below, we refer to $\left\langle a \right\rangle$ which is the average of these two radii.
+To find \textit{x}\textsubscript{max}, we use the same dependence on $c_\infty^{-\nicefrac{1}{3}}$ as used for the 1:1 salt, but because in this case the total ions concentration is three times the salt concentration, and not two times, in the numerical calculations we now use $3/2 \cdot n_\infty = 1/ \left(\alpha \cdot x\s{max}\right)^3$.
+In Eq.~\eqref{eq_ite}, the potential $\psi$ is a summation over three separate interactions, two attractive (between the cation and anion $\alpha$, and between the cation and anion $\beta$) and one repulsive, between $\alpha$ and $\beta$, each described by a modification of Eq.~\eqref{eq_corr_2}, namely each is given by $\psi = z_i z_j \lambda\s{B} / \widetilde{x}$ with the two \textit{z}'s the valencies of the two ions involved in each of the three interactions, and $\widetilde{x}$ the distance between the ions.
 For the interaction with the center ion, we simply have $\widetilde{x}=\overline{x}_j$, and for the anion-anion pair (which is a repulsion), this distance is given by $\widetilde{x}^2 = \overline{x}^2_\alpha + \overline{x}^2_\beta -2 \overline{x}_\alpha \overline{x}_\beta \sin \vartheta \cos \phi$.
-In this calculation the two anions can be overlapping, but them being close is anyway unlikely as they are repulsive.
-We numerically analyze Eq.~\eqref{eq_ite} to obtain the energy of the ion triplet, multiply each energy with $c_\infty$ to obtain the free energy density, do this for many salt concentrations $c_\infty$ and take the derivative with $c_\infty$ to obtain the `salt' chemical potential, and finally divide by 3 to obtain $\ln \gamma_\pm$ where $\gamma_\pm$ is the mean activity coefficient of an ion in the 2:1 salt.
-A best fit to the data for \ce{K2SO4} from Malatesta \textit{et al.} (1999) is obtained for an average radius of $a=0.18$~nm, see Fig.~\ref{fig_asymmetric}A (data shifted down by 0.065~{kT}).
+In this calculation the two anions can be overlapping, but that they are close is anyway unlikely as they are repulsive.
+We numerically analyse Eq.~\eqref{eq_ite} to obtain the energy of the ion triplet, multiply each energy with $c_\infty$ to obtain the free energy density, do this for many salt concentrations $c_\infty$, take the derivative with $c_\infty$, and divide by 3, to obtain $\ln \gamma_\pm$ where $\gamma_\pm$ is the mean activity coefficient of an ion in the 2:1 salt.
+A best fit to the data for \ce{K2SO4} from Malatesta \textit{et al.} (1999) is obtained for an average radius of $\left\langle a \right\rangle \! = \!
+0.18$~nm, see Fig.~\ref{fig_asymmetric}A (data shifted down by 0.065~{kT}, blue circles).
+Also shown are data (black crosses) reported in the CRC Handbook of Chemistry and Physics, all shifted down by 0.1~{kT}.